 This is the part most agents won’t discuss, because it’s uncomfortable.

-The homes that sell quickly and cleanly almost always have something in common beyond good staging and the right price.
-The sellers are genuinely ready to move on.
-They've prepared the home with care — not because their agent told them to, but because they want the next family to love it the way they did.
-That orientation shows up everywhere: in how the home is maintained during the listing, in how sellers respond to feedback, in how they approach negotiations — cleanly, without ego, focused on closing rather than winning.
+They’ve prepared the home with care — not because their agent told them to, but because they want the next family to love it the way they did.
+That orientation shows up everywhere: in how the home is maintained during the listing, in how the sellers respond to feedback, in how they approach negotiations — cleanly, without ego, focused on completing the transition.

 Why This Matters More at Higher Price Points